 - you may copy and paste any material from this document; however, we do not accept any liability for any incomplete or inaccurate copying and subsequent use of this information. - the use of PDF versions of our support materials on the NCFE website will ensure that correct and up-to-date information is provided to learners. - any photographs in this publication are either our exclusive property or used under licence from a third-party.
 They are protected under copyright law and cannot be reproduced, copied or manipulated in any form.
 This includes the use of any image or part of an image in individual or group projects and assessment materials.
 All images have a signed model release.

 Support Handbook

-This Qualification Specification must be used alongside the mandatory Support Handbook on the Qualifications page on the NCFE website, which contains additional supporting information to help with the planning, delivery and assessment, such as:
+This qualification specification must be used alongside the mandatory support handbook which can be found on the NCFE website.
+This contains additional supporting information to help with planning, delivery and assessment.